mslade-fairfax/activeadmin-reform/README.md

 your models.
 Using form objects allows you to define such validations without cluttering model's code and simplifies building test objects.

+This is a fork of https://github.com/bolshakov/activeadmin-reform

+It is more automatic than the original.
+It doesn't require an include in every form that activeadmin uses.
+It also leaves validation/filtering of parameters to reform, so `permit_params` isn't required.

 ## Installation

 Add this line to your application's Gemfile: